 The paid version gives you access to additional themes, as well as different font options, and even different button styles as well.
 Additionally, with the paid version, you can upload your own background images of your choice.
 All in all, as far as bio link tools go, with Linktree you have tons of flexibility over the design of your page.

 The themes for Linktree are modern and stylish.
 Chances are that you can find a theme that matches the aesthetic of your Instagram account.
+To see how Linktree users can take advantage of the platform’s themes and customizability, check out these Linktree examples.

 Unlike Linktree, Campsite makes all its themes available on the free version.
 However, there are noticeably fewer themes that you can choose from.